 The first is probably among the best butchers of the city.
 The family run store’s turn of the century furnishings are shadowed by the incredibly fresh and tasty meat served behind the eight foot counter.
 I am a carnivore, and I love my steak.
 I am therefore naturally attracted to the place more often than my wallet can allow.
 During busy store hours, upstairs mamma Feroci prepares all sorts of high quality ready-made dishes for the avid customers waiting downstairs.
 It is common to find more ladies than gents, shoulder to shoulder at the high marble counter.
 This may be due to the fact that all the male family members and employees are quite good looking.
 They even have a calendar out, with pictures of the butcher hunks carving quarters of beef in viril poses.
 Not kidding.

-On the other hand, Volpetti is what the English speaking world might call a deli.
-In Italy similar establishments are what we refer to as a Tavola Calda, a cafeteria.
+On the other hand, Volpetti is a historic neighborhood deli, founded in 1870.
+In Italy similar establishments are what we refer to as salumeria, gastronomia or alimentari, and tavola calda when hot dishes are served.
 But Volpetti trascends all definitions.
 You can walk in and do your grocery shopping at the large section dedicated to prepared meals, from pasta, to vegetables, roast meat and fish, as well as a vast choice of cheeses, cold cuts, sausages, regional Italian delicacies, pizza, salads and a decent selection of table wines.
 Or you can stand briefly at the counter for a caffè, or dine seated at a table in a separate room at lunchtime; watch the half-dozen patient countermen shaving wafer thin slices of prosciutto, sawing off hunks of grape-leaf-swaddled pecorino, scooping out olives, and spend your months pay in take out.

-Today I stopped for a chunk of Pecorino and a loaf of Altamura bread at the Puglia tent.
-I got home, folded a snoozing E into the king size bed we cosleep in, and snacked on my guaranteed genuine purchase, waiting for the night to fall.
+Today I stopped for a chunk of Tuscan Pecorino and picked up a loaf of Altamura bread at the Puglia tent.
+I got home, folded a snoozing E. into the king size bed we cosleep in, and snacked on my guaranteed genuine purchase, waiting for the night to fall.
 Buonanotte Roma.